 After having considered whether it is worth granting the loan for the house, the bank issues an approval or denial.
-When it comes to approval, you must wait a little longer before proceeding with the purchase and sale.
+When it comes to approval, you must wait a little longer before proceeding with the purchase.

 With cash, the process is much simpler.
 Once the seller and buyer agree on the sale and purchase, they only need to proceed to collect the necessary documents.

 Once they have finished collecting all the documents, they can instantly proceed with their transaction.
 The buyer must transfer the cash to the seller’s account, and the seller gives them possession of the house.